shishupal/TechnicalCommunityContent/Data/Azure DocumentDB/Session 2 - Hands On/readme.md

     _Opening the resource group_

 1. Wait until "Deploying" changes to "Succeeded," indicating that the Search service has been deployed.
+(You can click the **Refresh** button at the top of the blade to refresh the deployment status.)
 Then click the Search service.

-	> Refresh the page in the browser every now and then to update the deployment status.
-Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.

     ![Opening the Search service](Images/open-search.png)